Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Hands-on lab/HOL unguided - Mobile app innovation.md

 #### Exit criteria

--   You have a new Flight List view model.
+-   You have a new Flight List view model

 ### Task 4: Connect the view model to the page

 #### Tasks to complete

--   Open the FlightListPage.xaml.cs file.
+-   Open the FlightListPage.xaml.cs file

 -   Replace the implementation of the FlightListPage class with the following code:
     ```